Car Insurance FAQs

 - Boyfriend/girlfriend (who doesn’t live with you).

-Repair or replacement of your own vehicle
+Repair or replacement of your own vehicle:

-Towing and onsite roadside services, such as jump starts and flat tire changes
+Towing and on-site roadside services, such as jump-starts and flat tire changes:

-Accident-related expenses if the driver who caused the accident has no insurance or inadequate coverage
+Accident-related expenses if the driver who caused the accident has no insurance or inadequate coverage:

 Choosing a car insurance policy that addresses your needs starts with choosing the right insurance company.

 We also understand that having insurance is about more than just protecting your vehicle.
 It is about making the process after any incident as simple and stress-free as possible.

-It depends.
-If you qualify, most car policies renew automatically.
+Typically, most car policies renew automatically.
 We will notify you about any policy or premium changes in advance.

-Typically, you can update your coverage option and policies limits anytime — online at MyTravelers.com or by speaking to your insurance representative.
+Typically, Travelers customers can update their coverage option and policies limits anytime — online at MyTravelers.com, the MyTravelers® mobile app, or by speaking to their local independent agent or Travelers representative.
+Note that making changes.
 Note that making changes to your policy can affect your premium.
-We will notify you and adjust your premium accordingly to reflect these changes once your policy is updated.
+Travelers notifies customers and adjusts their premium accordingly to reflect these changes once a policy is updated.

 Premium Pricing & Discounts

-The cost of insurance partly depends on the coverages, deductibles and policy limits you choose.
+Your premium partly depends on the coverages, deductibles and policy limits you choose.

 - Bundle your policies.
 Purchasing your car as well as homeowners, condo, renters, boat or umbrella insurance through Travelers may qualify you for our multi-policy discount.

-To keep monthly premiums low, drivers often opt for higher deductibles.
+Selecting a higher deductible may lower your car insurance premium.
 But it is important to choose a deductible you can afford in the event of a loss.
-Contact your insurance representative for more information about the deductible options available to you.
+Talk to your local independent agent or Travelers representative about the deductible options available to you.